-The Annual Fund helps us to recruit and retain the most dedicated and inspiring teachers, to sustain strong financial aid policies, to offer faculty development, to update technology and to provide the highest-quality program for our students.
+The Annual Fund helps us recruit and retain the most dedicated and inspiring teachers, sustain strong financial aid policies, offer faculty professional development, update technology, and provide the highest-quality program for our students.
+Gifts to the Annual Fund are 100% tax deductible.

-We literally cannot get along without the Annual Fund.
 Funds are pledged in the fall and payable by the end of the school year.
 Regardless of the level of giving, each gift is important and appreciated.
 We are fortunate that all Topeka Collegiate families typically support the Annual Fund.
 We ask that you participate at a level appropriate to your circumstances.